PointCloudLibrary/pcl/doc/tutorials/content/pairwise_incremental_registration.rst

 This document demonstrates using the Iterative Closest Point algorithm in order to incrementally register a series of point clouds two by two.

-The idea is to find the best transformation for each point-pair and save the registered pair to disk.
+| The idea is to transform all the clouds int he first cloud's frame.
+| This is done by finding the best transform between each consecutive cloud, and accumulating these transforms over the whole set of clouds.

-Your data set should consist of clouds that have roughly pre-aligned in a common frame (e.g. in a robot's odometry or map frame).
+| Your data set should consist of clouds that have been roughly pre-aligned in a common frame (e.g. in a robot's odometry or map frame) and overlap with one another.
+| We provide a set of clouds at `pairwise_incremental_registration_tutorial_data.tar.gz <http://dev.pointclouds.org/attachments/download/742/pairwise_incremental_registration_tutorial_data.tar.gz>`_.

 The code